tmobile/jest-jsdom-browser-compatibility/README.md

+# jest-jsdom-browser-compatibility

+This is a matrix of issues and risks of using Jest with JSDOM to test browser applications.
+This will include several sub projects with example tests to demonstrate the failures.

-# Jest & Karma Test Case Comparison Matrix
+## Test Case Comparison Matrix

 https://docs.google.com/spreadsheets/d/1BZ6NxHiXU7yRJN50jRyrBWhjghSXiq-s-Rw3xthGTS0/edit?usp=sharing

-# Test cases source code
+## Test cases source code

 In [testcases-src](testcases-src/)